fangdai-dear/QuasiParetoImprovement/readme.md

 ```

 ## Datasets
+1. We have shared part of the thyroid ultrasound dataset for verification.
+Please refer to this article for other studies using this dataset.
+If you use this dataset in your research, please cite the following references:
 A portion of the data from this article is publicly available on Huggingface ([https://huggingface.co/datasets/FangDai/Thyroid_Ultrasound_Images](https://huggingface.co/datasets/FangDai/Thyroid_Ultrasound_Images).
+To download this dataset, you must register on Hugging Face and sign our data usage application before gaining access.
+![figure3]
 Please read the following information for data usage permissions and the conditions for accessing the full dataset.
 ```
 All data that fueled the findings can be found within the article and the Supplementary Information.
 The Thyroid datasets trained and analyzed during this study are available in a deidentified form to protect patient privacy.
 The minimum Thyroid dataset required to interpret, verify, and extend the findings of this study has been deposited in Huggingface under accession code https://huggingface.co/datasets/FangDai/Thyroid_Ultrasound_Images.
 This includes:
 - Pre-processed imaging data (ultrasound images with anonymized metadata).